Alliance Mural

 They became famous for their PHILLIES brand cigars, which by the 1930s became the most popular cigar in the country.

-You can see an original PHILLIES ad in the top window of the "Bayuk Garage," a gift from Meyer Bayuk's great-great nephew and friend of ACRe Mark Bayuk.
+You can see an original PHILLIES ad in the top window of the "Bayuk Garage," a gift from Meyer Bayuk's great-grandson and friend of ACRe Mark Bayuk.

 Maybe the Bayuk branding will find its way into the mural?
 Only creative energy and supplies will tell.